-Simulations were conducted to demonstrate the framework's ability to adapt the HRI position and orientation across various modelled upper-limb impairments, initial human configurations, and object types.
-The framework was tested on both fully impaired single-joint cases and partially impaired multi-joint scenarios.
-We modelled three common arm mobility impairments using the matrix $\boldsymbol{W}_\text{impaired}^H$ (as reported in Fig. \ref{fig:handover_sim1}): \textit{Elbow Arthritis} (EA), restricting elbow flexion/extension $q^H_5$; \textit{Shoulder Arthritis} (SA), causing pain during shoulder flexion $q^H_3$; and \textit{Wrist Blockage} (WB), often affecting prosthesis wearers or wheelchair users, limiting wrist flexion/extension $q^H_7$ and radial/ulnar deviation $q^H_8$.
-A factor of $0.15$ was added to the last diagonal element of $\boldsymbol{W}_\text{impaired}^H$ to account for the lower priority given to wrist flexion/extension compared to shoulder and elbow movements.
-We considered two scenarios: one where a standing human received a mug, and another where a seated human received an aluminium profile.
-Object grasping points for the human and robot were predefined based on object affordances.
+We modelled three common arm impairments via $\boldsymbol{W}_\text{impaired}^H$ (reported in Fig. \ref{fig:handover_sim1}): \textit{Elbow Arthritis} (EA), restricting elbow flexion $q^H_5$; \textit{Shoulder Arthritis} (SA), restricting shoulder flexion $q^H_3$; and \textit{Wrist Blockage} (WB), often affecting prosthesis or wheelchair users, limiting wrist flexion $q^H_7$ and radial/ulnar deviation $q^H_8$.
+A factor of $0.15$ was empirically assigned to the last element of $\boldsymbol{W}_\text{impaired}^H$ to reflect the naturally lower priority of wrist flexion compared to shoulder and elbow motion.
+Two scenarios were considered: a standing user receiving a mug and a seated user receiving an aluminium profile.
+Human and robot grasp points were predefined based on object affordances.